 Harry Petaway (15:00):

-or what I, I appreciate that, you know, cuz DEI is dangerous, right?
-Like those kind of things are they’re words that are familiar to us.
+or what I, I appreciate that, you know, because DEI is dangerous, right?
+Like those kind of things are their words that are familiar to us.

 Ben Rue (15:08):